guidogg13/Eisi/README.md

-Hi, I’m Guido,i'm 12 and this is my LLM project.
+Hi, I'm Guido, I'm 12 and this is my LLM project.

-This is Eisi, an open‑source AI designed.
-It can help as to organize appointments.
+This is Eisi, an open-source AI designed to help you organize your appointments.
-It’s still in alpha version, so performance is limited and not guaranteed to work in every situation.
+It's still in alpha, so performance is limited and not guaranteed to work in every situation.

-HE CAN SPEAK NOW ENGLISH

----
+🗣️ Eisi can now speak English!

-⚠️ Important notes
+⚠️ Important Notes

-The dataset is focused only to organize appointments.
+The dataset is focused only on organizing appointments.
 General-purpose use is not recommended yet.
 The model is incomplete and still experimental.
-This project ist open-source
+This project is open-source.
-To run Eisi correctly, you must download all files or clone repository with Terminal.
+To run Eisi correctly, you must download all files or clone the repository.
 Missing files will cause errors.
 Eisi must be run on Python 3.13.0.
 Other versions are not supported and may cause unexpected behavior.

----

 🔧 Customization
 You can replace the dataset with your own if you want.
 Everything here is free to use, modify, and experiment with.
 This is just the beginning — the final version will be much more complete.

----

-## 🛠️ How to install Eisi
+🛠️ How to Install Eisi

-To install **Eisi**, you must first clone the repository directly from your terminal or download the file and open in that a terminal.
-Open the integrated terminal of your code editor (for example, Visual Studio Code) and run:
+Clone the repository from your terminal:

 ```
 git clone https://github.com/tuo-username/Eisi.git
 ```

-Once the download is complete, enter the project folder:
+Enter the project folder:

 ```
 cd Eisi
 ```

-From here, make sure you have Python 3.13.0 installed, then install all the required libraries exactly as listed in the instructions below.
+Make sure you have Python 3.13.0 installed, then install all required libraries as listed below.
-Every installation step must be executed from the terminal of your editor.

-After completing the setup, you can run and test Eisi.
-Because this project is still experimental and requires manual configuration, testing is recommended only for experienced users who are comfortable with Python environments, dependencies, and debugging.
+⚠️ Testing is recommended only for users comfortable with Python environments and debugging.

----

 📦 Library Installation Instructions

-When you download the entire project, open it in an editor such as Visual Studio Code.
+When you download the project, open it in an editor such as Visual Studio Code.
-Some modules are part of the Python Standard Library, while others must be installed manually.

 ---